Rexulti FDA Approval History

 Rexulti tablets are taken once daily with or without food.
 A lower dose is given to start, and then gradually increased over time to the target dosage.

 Common side effects include weight gain and akathisia, an inner sense of restlessness.

-Development History and FDA Approval Process for Rexulti
+Development timeline for Rexulti

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.